Projects

 Stefan Köstler, JC Zhao, Chen Lyu, Simeon Völkel and Kai Huang

-Using inertial measurement units embedded in a projectile, we obtain the trajectory of the projectile impacting on a granular medium under microgravity.
-In addition to standard algorithms for trajectory reconstruction, we emphasize solutions to various sources of error to determine projectile trajectory accurately.
+Using inertial measurement units embedded in a projectile, we obtain the trajectory of the projectile impacting a granular medium under microgravity.
+In addition to standard algorithms for trajectory reconstruction, we focus on solutions to various sources of error to accurately determine the projectile's trajectory.

 The Trajectory of Quantum Computation in China